Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 Is there anywhere you wouldn’t travel as a woman alone?

 The only place I’ve felt genuinely unsafe in my own travels so far was Colombia.
-Yes, it’s come a long way since its major drug trafficking days.
+Yes, it’s come a long way since its (recent) major drug trafficking days.
 Yes, murders are down by a lot.
 But what no one tells you is that street crime in cities like Medellin (popular with travelers) is actually up.
 And harassment for women is constant.
 Getting catcalled?
-For me, that was a good day in Colombia.
-My bad days included being followed home by an ominous motorcyclist, being screamed at while drinking coffee on a patio near my apartment, and having strange men rub themselves on me while waiting in line for gondola tickets.
+That’s a good day in Colombia.
+A bad day might be being pulled down the street in broad daylight by your ponytail, being followed home by an ominous motorcyclist, being screamed at while drinking your coffee, or having strange men rub themselves on you while waiting in line for gondola tickets.

 Is there anywhere you particularly recommend for solo lady travelers?